 What to expect

 Experience the castles, mountains and medieval towns of Transylvania, a region of pretty haystacks, horse-drawn carts and country roads.
-On day one, the stone walls, cobbled alleys and baroque facades in Brasov are worth arriving early for and you’ll return by train via the capital city of Bucharest.
+On day one, the stone walls, cobbled alleys and baroque facades in Brasov are worth arriving early for and you’ll return via the capital city of Bucharest.
 Each eerie castle and magnificent manor you'll visit seems fresh from a story-book, with the white turrets and red roofs of Dracula’s Castle the most famous.

 If you prefer more independence, choose the self-guided Castles of Transylvania tour.

 At a glance